scotch-io/scotch-box/README.md

 So that's why I decided to build a Vagrant LAMP Box.
 The box is prepackaged and requires provisioning and no configuration.
 You simply boot it up and it just works. **It's not for every project, but it sure will help you get straight to it with a lot of them**.

 > Are you new to Vagrant?
-If your new to Vagrant, check out our [getting started guide with Vagrant][2] article, our [Vagrant Share article][10], and our article on [Larvel’s Vagrant stack Homestead][11].
+If you're new to Vagrant, check out our [getting started guide with Vagrant][2] article, our [Vagrant Share article][10], and our article on [Laravel’s Vagrant stack Homestead][11].
 If you follow the first tutorial, you can just learn the Vagrant commands but use the Scotch Box instead.

 ![Scotch Box SSH](https://cask.scotch.io/2014/10/scotch-box-ssh.jpg)